Environmental Sustainability at LWHS |

 Composting, recycling, and food donation efforts are going strong at LWHS!
 Since implementing sustainability changes for Earth Week, 252 pieces of whole fruit, 38 boxes of raisins, 18 juices, and 99 cartons of milk have been donated to New Bethlehem Programs, Kirkland’s only family shelter, located across the street from LW.
 Food waste is now being composted and plastic, glass, and aluminum bottles are being recycled.

 There is still significant plastic waste in the form of clamshells, silverware, cups, and wrapping.
 Students are now shifting their focus to reduce that waste at its source.
-On May 25, eight members of the Green Team presented a proposal to LWSD Nutrition Services to transition to non-plastic, reusable items in the fall.
-Watch their presentation here.
+On May 25, eight members of the Green Team presented a proposal to LWSD Nutrition Services to transition to non-plastic, reusable items in the Fall.
 On May 26, PTSA Sustainability Chair Stephanie Lecovin presented an update to teachers at their LEAP Day in-service, summarizing the achievements around waste reduction over the last three months and letting teachers know what they can do to support ongoing efforts.
 Check out that brief presentation here.
 These changes could not have happened without the collaboration and full support from LWHS staff and administration, and the passionate students from the LWHS Green Team.
 Way to go, everyone! |

 |||